wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/01-Plugin-Development-Practices/05-Development-Best-Practices.md

 For example, a small, single-purpose plugin that has limited interaction with WordPress core, themes or other plugins does not need a complex structure, or the use of PHP classes; unless you know the plugin is going to expand greatly later on.
 On the other hand, a plugin that is going to require a lot of functionality might need something more complex.

-It is therefore a good idea to familirize yourself with plugin architecture patterns, and choose the correct one for your needs.
+It is therefore a good idea to familiarize yourself with plugin architecture patterns, and choose the correct one for your needs.

 The WordPress plugin developer handbook includes examples of [plugin architecture patterns](https://developer.wordpress.org/plugins/plugin-basics/best-practices/#architecture-patterns), as well as some [links to external resources](https://developer.wordpress.org/plugins/plugin-basics/best-practices/#architecture-patterns-explained).
-There are also a numbef of [plugin boilerplates available](https://developer.wordpress.org/plugins/plugin-basics/best-practices/#boilerplate-starting-points) that can help you get started, or simply use for your own learning
+There are also a number of [plugin boilerplates available](https://developer.wordpress.org/plugins/plugin-basics/best-practices/#boilerplate-starting-points) that can help you get started, or simply use for your own learning.